Best Practices

 If it’s digital, it’s invisible

 Digital publications, intranets and even email are effective channels for internal communications — to reach those people sitting in front of computers.
 For those on the front line, a digital publication is not a tangible part of their workplace.
-If you can’t print the newsletters, you might consider at least printing a poster or table tent with a QR code to take them to the digital version.
+If you can’t offer printed employee newsletters, you might consider at least printing a poster or table tent with a QR code to take them to the digital version.

 How can we help?